-- 1. Has completed three years in School of pharmacy (183 credit hours) meeting SAP progression; and - Is not on provisional academic status, has completed all prescribed courses with a cumulative grade point average of 2.0 or higher, has no outstanding grade which is incomplete, and has a passing grade for all clinical rotations and all courses; and - 3.
-Has performed and behaved in a manner which is ethical, professional, and consistent with the practice of pharmacy; and - 4.
+- Has completed three years in School of pharmacy (183 credit hours) meeting SAP progression; and - Is not on provisional academic status, has completed all prescribed courses with a cumulative grade point average of 2.0 or higher, has no outstanding grade which is incomplete, and has a passing grade for all clinical rotations and all courses; and - Has performed and behaved in a manner which is ethical, professional, and consistent with the practice of pharmacy; and - 4.
 Has satisfactorily passed prescribed exams; and - 5.
-Has completed 100 hours (or equivalent) of community service; and - Has completed all programmatic co-curricular and noncredit requirements (including but not limited to interprofessional activities, outreach events, PCOA, student portfolios, course and programs surveys); and - Has completed SAP requirements including all degree requirements within SEVEN AND A HALF (7.5) years following initiation of the matriculation process; and - 8.
-Has completed an authorized AUHS international mission trip; and - 9.
-Has met all legal and AUHS all financial requirements and obligations are paid in full.
+Has completed 100 hours (or equivalent) of community service; and - Has completed all programmatic co-curricular and non-credit requirements (including but not limited to interprofessional activities, outreach events, PCOA, student portfolios, course and programs surveys); and - Has completed SAP requirements including all degree requirements within SEVEN AND A HALF (7.5) years following initiation of the matriculation process; and - Has completed at least one AUHS authorized and/or sponsored international mission trip; and - Has met all AUHS legal, financial requirements, and obligations are paid in full.